Vehicle Registration Tax (VRT)

 All motor vehicles in the State must be registered within 30 days of their date of entry.
 This, however, does not extend to:

-- certain vehicles kept by authorised motor traders
+- vehicles kept by authorised motor traders

 - and